 Create a new Virtual Experience

-From your Team Space, you can create a new Virtual Experience by selecting the associated + icon at the top of your Team Space.
+From your Team Space, you can create a new Virtual Experience by selecting the Create a new experience button top of your Team Space.

-Blank Experience: this is an empty project with default settings
+360 Blank Experience: this is an empty project with default settings for 360 experiences only.

 Edit the Virtual Experience